Adamits/acl.bst/README.md

 This is a minor extension of the original `acl.bst`, which adds support for a `url` field in your BibTeX file.
 The `url` field is optional, and if it exists for a given entry, then the title of the article will be hyperlinked.
+If the URL contains a `%` character, insert a backslash before it.

 ## Example
 For example, in your BibTeX file: